For Your Information and

 Now, let’s look at Jesus’ reaction to a similar injustice:

-receive toll or tribute?
+earth receive toll or tribute?
 From their children, or from strangers?”
-Peter
+Peter said to him,

 Jesus said to him, “Therefore the children are exempt.
 But, lest we cause them to stumble, go to the sea, cast a hook, and take up the first fish that comes up.
 When you have opened its mouth, you will find a stater coin.
 Take that, and give it to them for me and you.”
 [Matthew 17:24-27]